-Capstone Projects at Batoi Academy are comprehensive, outcome-driven projects that integrate learning, practice, and evaluation.
-They typically mark the culmination of a Program or academic cycle and require participants to apply knowledge, skills, and judgment to real-world problems.
+Capstone Projects at Batoi Academy bring learning, practice, and evaluation together in one final piece of work.
+They usually mark the culmination of a program or academic cycle and ask participants to apply knowledge, skill, and judgment to real-world problems.

-Capstone Projects are conducted within the Digital Tech Lab to ensure structure, mentorship, and verifiable outcomes.
+Capstone Projects are run within the Digital Tech Lab so mentorship, documentation, and outcomes remain clear and verifiable.

 Capstone Projects require participants to bring together concepts, techniques, and practices learned across courses and programs into a single, coherent outcome.

-Each project is framed around a clear problem statement, expected deliverables, and success criteria agreed at the outset.
+Each project starts with a clear problem statement, expected deliverables, and success criteria agreed at the outset.

 Projects are supervised by faculty or mentors who provide direction, review progress, and support quality outcomes.